Holiest sites in Islam: Imam Husayn Shrine

-Imam Husayn Shrine in Karbala, Iraq is the second most holiest site for Shia Muslims.
-It contains the tomb of Husayn ibn Ali.
-The mosque stands on the site of the grave of Hussein ibn Ali, where he was martyred during the Battle of Karbala in 680.
-Up to a million pilgrims visit the city for the anniversary of Hussein ibn Ali's death.
+Imam Husayn Shrine in Karbala, Iraq, contains the tomb of Husayn ibn Ali.
+The mosque stands on the site of the grave of Husayn ibn Ali, where he was martyred during the Battle of Karbala in 680.
+Up to 20 million pilgrims visit the city for the anniversary of Hussein ibn Ali's death.
 There are many Shia traditions which narrate the status of Karbala.